Bhupesh-V/30-seconds-of-cpp/CONTRIBUTING.md

 ```
 8. Always use pre-increment(++i) in loops instead of post-increment(i++).

-9. When submitting `markdown` files of methods in different directories, name your file exactly as the function/method name.
-For example `push_back.md`, `swap.md` etc.
+9. When submitting `markdown` files of methods in different directories, name your file exactly the same as the function/method name.
+For example, `push_back.md`, `swap.md` etc.

 10. Always use prefix ```std::``` for functions and types from the std namespace, either on the `markdown` files or on the snippet code files.
 ```cpp